-- Contacting the School SENCO and sharing information about special arrangements and support that has been made to help your child achieve their learning goals.
+- Contacting the School SENDCO and sharing information about special arrangements and support that has been made to help your child achieve their learning goals.
 We will ensure that all records are passed on as soon as possible.

 - When moving groups/forms in school we share information with new teacher.

-- In year 6 – 7 transition the SENCO will attend the primary/Secondary Transition day meeting to discuss specific need of your child and the nature and level of support which has had the most impact.
+- In year 6 – 7 transition the SENDCO will attend the primary/Secondary Transition day meeting to discuss specific need of your child and the nature and level of support which has had the most impact.

 Further SEND information required:

-- Admission arrangements for pupils with SEN or disabilities – It should be noted that The William Amory complies with the Admission arrangements set out by Staffordshire County Council.
+- Admission arrangements for pupils with SEND or disabilities – It should be noted that The William Amory complies with the Admission arrangements set out by Staffordshire County Council.
 Their admissions policy is inclusive and can be found elsewhere on this page.

 - Adults and parents of children should feel free to visit the school to have a look at our facilities.
 The school currently caters for children with visual and hearing impairments; medical and learning considerations.
 We have the ability to deal with mobility and physical disability.
 It would be unrealistic to list how the school could accommodate all areas of SEND, but the school is willing to talk on a personal level to any concerned.